 The Africa Sustainable Insurance Summit brings together leaders and changemakers in Africa’s insurance industry to turn sustainability commitments into real action.
 The 2026 edition will focus on how insurers can drive climate resilience, innovation, and inclusive growth across the continent.

-Africa’s insurance sector is at a turning point.
+African insurance sector Africa’s insurance sector is at a turning point.
 Climate shocks are becoming more frequent and severe, while insurance coverage remains low, leaving millions exposed to risk.
-With global frameworks like IFRS S1/S2 and TCFD gaining ground, African insurers are rethinking how they assess risk, invest capital, and design products that promote inclusion and resilience.
+With global frameworks like IFRS S1 & S2 and TCFD gaining ground, African insurers are rethinking how they assess risk, invest capital, and design products that promote inclusion and resilience.

 Key areas of focus will include: